 Q: What about donating or selling plants that were originally destined to be sold at Master Gardener Association plant sales?
 (UPDATED 3/25/20)

-A: According to the Centers for Disease Control, large gatherings of 50 or more people should be canceled or postponed until after May 10th.
-The Oregon Master Gardener Program is adopting this guidance.
-All face-to-face Master Gardener activities, events, meetings ~ no matter how many people may attend ~ are suspended pending further notice.
+A: All face-to-face activities, events, meetings ~ no matter how many people may attend ~ are suspended to June 13, unless extended or terminated earlier.
 This suspension aligns with the guidance given by OSU Extension on March 13th.
 For full details please CLICK HERE.

 A: In light of recent news about positive coronavirus tests at the Oregon Veterans Home (OVH) in Lebanon, we wanted to let you know that members of the Master Gardener community have connections with this facility.
 The virus is also moving through our counties via community spread.
+Sadly, at least one community member has lost a loved one to this illness.
 Please follow the precautions recommended by CDC and OHA.

 Q: How can I stay connected with the Master Gardener volunteer community even when we can’t meet in person?
-(NEW 3/16/2020)
+(UPDATED 5/26/2020))

 A: There are lots of good ways to communicate while staying safe.
 Here are some virtual tools that OSU or Master Gardener volunteers are currently using.
 This doesn’t constitute an endorsement of specific products, just several options that have worked for folks in our community.